GooTechnologies/learn/manual/scene/components/index.md

 indent: 2
 layout: manual
 ---
-Entities and Components are the two fundamental building blocks in the Goo World.
-Goo Engine uses them at a core level, and the interface of Goo Create approximately reflects their relationship as well.

-## Components Represent Functionality

 An entity is a container of components.
 Each component brings a specific functionality to an entity.
-For example, when a transform component is added to an entity, the entity has a place in the 3D world.
-If a camera component is added to the same entity, we now have a camera.
-If a mesh and a meshrenderer component are added to an entity, it is now a 3D model we can render, and so on.
-In Goo Engine, every type of functionality is implemented in terms of components.
+For example, when a transform component is added to an entity, the entity has a position in the 3D world.
+If a camera component is added to the same entity, we now have a camera with a position.
+If a mesh and a meshrenderer component are added to an entity, it's a 3D model we can render, and so on.
+Every type of functionality is implemented in terms of components.

 ## Entities and Components in Goo Create